QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/3/c/c.md

 Given the complexities of fair use law, you should solicit the help of a data or library professional if you want to share materials (e.g., newspaper articles or archival materials collected during fieldwork) on the basis of a fair use claim.

 ### Licenses: Beyond Copyright
 Copyright is, unfortunately, not the only proprietary constraint that can apply to sharing materials.
 For instance, if you access content through a database, you will often have to agree to terms and conditions that restrict your usage of materials you obtain.
-Take for example, the[terms and conditions of Gale](https://www.gale.com/terms-of-use), a database provider that licenses many databases of historical materials to academic institutions:
+Take for example, the [terms and conditions of Gale](https://www.gale.com/terms-of-use), a database provider that licenses many databases of historical materials to academic institutions:

 >The subscribing institutes ("Customer") and their authorized users, may make a single print, non-electronic copy of a permitted portion of the content for personal, non-commercial, educational purposes only.